DA-VPC: Disturbance-Aware Visual Predictive Control Scheme of Docking Maneuvers for Autonomous Trolley Collection: System Overview

 The Follower determines the termination of the docking by the joint torque variations of its arm and the visual servoing error.
 Upon reaching the docking position, the Follower steers the trolley forward until all trolleys in the queue are rigidly connected.
-Notably, for docking with the first trolley, a gravity-based self-locking guide structure is designed as the end effector of the Leader robot.
+Notably, for docking with the first trolley, a gravity-based self-locking guide structure is designed as the end effector of the Leader.
 When the trolley’s front beam contacts this guide structure, the front beam exerts a force along the direction of motion.
 In response, the guide structure generates a perpendicular reaction force (normal to the ground), which passively lifts the end effector.
 As the trolley moves further, the end effector first descends under gravitational force, then a linear actuator engages to securely lock the trolley's front beam.
+With the docking process completed, the Follower retracts its grippers and resumes its collection mission.